 Chances are, you’ve heard the idea that vaccines can cause autism.
-This notion is championed by various organizations and individuals; one of the most prominent is actress Jenny McCarthy, whose son was diagnosed with autism at age 2.
+Various organizations and individuals champion this notion; one of the most prominent is actress Jenny McCarthy, whose son was diagnosed with autism at age 2.
 She has an autism-related organization called Generation Rescue, and on its website is a guide to vaccine safety.
 Note: Since the time of writing, the Generation Rescue website has been taken down.

-I was a bit surprised by how relatively toned down it was, but I got more of what I expected at one of the sites it linked to, the National Vaccine Information Center.
-It includes a “cry for vaccine freedom wall” and a “vaccine victim memorial.”
-They have a database of reported adverse reactions to vaccines, and a search for autism spectrum disorder yields 391 case reports.
+I was a bit surprised by how relatively toned down it was; however, I got more of what I expected on a site it linked to, the National Vaccine Information Center.
+It includes a “cry for vaccine freedom wall” and a “vaccine victim memorial”.
+It has a database of reported adverse reactions to vaccines, and a search for autism spectrum disorder yields 391 case reports.
 One thing that struck me was the seemingly random grab bag of other symptoms/conditions that were being attributed to the vaccine at the same time.

 The origins of anti-vax